samjulien/blog/_posts/2019-07-26-how-identity-and-access-management-tools-help-insurance-teams.markdown

 ---
 layout: post
 title: "Cloud-Scale Thinking from Day One for Your SaaS Product"
-description: "Learn that, by relying on battle-tested solutions, your engineers can focus on what matter the most to your company, the unique features of your SaaS product."
+description: "Learn how relying on battle-tested solutions allows your engineers to focus on what matters most to your company — the unique features of your SaaS product."
 date: 2018-07-26 12:30
 category: Growth, Identity
 is_non-tech: true